An Ode to Peppers

 Wisconsin, where I’ve lived for nearly 20 years now, isn’t exactly pepper land.
 Nonetheless, I strive.
 In 2021, I started a Pepper CSA.
 I’m trying my best to spread the pepper gospel across the land of the mild, potato-loving Midwest, one pepper at a time!

-2 comments on “An Ode to Peppers”
+2 Replies to “An Ode to Peppers”

-Leave A Reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *